 Deanne E. Maynard, chair of the Appellate and Supreme Court Practice Group, is a partner in the Washington, D.C. office, and a former Assistant to the Solicitor General at the United States Department of Justice.

 Ms. Maynard has argued 13 cases before the Supreme Court of the United States, and she has filed over 100 briefs in that Court.
-Notably, she has worked on some of the most important business cases over the last several Terms.
-Last Term she argued and prevailed for the respondent in RadLAX Gateway Hotel, LLC v.
+Her Supreme Court arguments include prevailing for the respondent in RadLAX Gateway Hotel, LLC v.
 Amalgamated Bank, an important bankruptcy case involving the rights of secured creditors.
-The previous Term, she argued and prevailed in Ransom v.
+She also argued and prevailed in Ransom v.
 FIA Card Services, a case involving the interpretation of the federal bankruptcy statute.

 Ms. Maynard also has substantial knowledge and understanding of cutting-edge antitrust and intellectual property issues.
 Her Supreme Court arguments include the patent case MedImmune, Inc. v.
 Genentech, Inc. and the antitrust case Pacific Bell Telephone Company v. linkLine Communications, Inc. She also was a principal author of the briefs for the United States in Bell Atlantic Corp. v.
 Twombly and Quanta Computer, Inc. v.
 LG Electronics, Inc., and briefs at the certiorari stage in Bilski v.
 Doll and American Needle, Inc. v.
 National Football League.

 In addition to her substantial Supreme Court experience, Ms. Maynard has argued and briefed significant cases in the federal courts of appeals.
-Her appellate experience mirrors the wide-ranging litigation breadth of the firm, running the gamut from patent appeals in the Federal Circuit to appeals in the other federal courts of appeals on antitrust, securities law, and other intellectual property issues.
+Her appellate experience mirrors the wide-ranging litigation breadth of the firm, running the gamut from patent appeals in the Federal Circuit, where she has argued more than 15 appeals, to appeals in the other Circuits on antitrust, securities law, class action, and other intellectual property issues.

 Ms. Maynard served in the Solicitor General’s office from 2004-2009.
 Before joining the Solicitor General’s office, Ms. Maynard was a partner at Jenner & Block in Washington, D.C.
 Her practice at Jenner involved a wide variety of complex litigation matters at all levels of the federal judiciary, ranging from a multi-billion dollar government contracts case to media and First Amendment litigation.